 - Judgment…The word carries much weight and negativity; however, when you choose to, you can rejoice in His righteous judgment.
 Here is the explanation…

 The Hebrew word for judgment is “mishpat.”
-Is this the act or procedure of deciding a verdict.
-In the Bible, it is associated with justice and righteousness of a God who does not twist or corrupt His power.
+It is the act or procedure of deciding a verdict.
+In the Bible, it is associated with the justice and righteousness of a God who does not twist or corrupt His power.

 God is merciful.
 “But God, who is rich in mercy, because of His great love with which He loved us, even when we were dead in trespasses, made us alive together with Christ (by grace you have been saved), and raised us up together, and made us sit together in the heavenly places in Christ Jesus.”—Ephesians 2:4-6

-- Mercy… The word conjures up gentleness and compassion.
+- Mercy… The word reflects gentleness and compassion.
 In Hebrew, there is a combination of several words that translate as “mercy.”
-The words are ahavah, rachamin, and
+The words are ahavah, rachamin, and chesed.

 The word “ahavah,” refers to God’s unending love for Israel, similar to the love between husband and wife.
 The word “rachamim,” refers to the womb, such as a connection between a parent and child.